 - Anabela Rebelo, Senior Officer, Portuguese Environment Agency (APA), Portugal

 - António Frazão, CEO of Águas do Tejo Atlântico (AdTA), Portugal

 - Conchi Ania, Directeur de Recherche of CNRS, at CEMHTI CNRS, Orléans, France

 - Damià Barceló, Director & Research Professor, Catalan Institute for Water Research (ICRA), Girona, Spain

 - Jaime Melo Baptista, Principal Researcher, National Civil Engineering Laboratory (LNEC), Portugal

-LIFE Impetus stakeholders’ panel includes representatives of 25 entities from the following classes: water utilities and professionals (7 entities); water utilities and technology providers (2); regulators (3); health authorities (2); academia and research centers (5); statistics (1); reused water potential users (2); civil society and press (3).
+From the beginning of LIFE IMPETUS project, the identification and involvement of the project’s stakeholders has been seen as an important asset for the replicability and transferability of its results and outputs.
+As a matter of fact, the work conducted with the Stakeholders’ Panel has been important to characterize the stakeholders’ values, believes and attitudes towards the PhCs impact on ecosystem protection and water reuse.
+LIFE Impetus Stakeholders’ Panel includes representatives from the following classes: water utilities and professionals (7 entities); water utilities and technology providers (3); regulators (3); health authorities (2); academia and research centers (5); other (2); statistics (1); reused water potential users (2); independent consultants (2); civil society and press (3).